Protecting Lone Working NHS Staff

 “Our Home Treatment team visits mental health patients in their homes at point of crisis.
 We therefore work with a range of presentations, including often chaotic and erratic behaviour, heightened emotions which obviously has added risk involved.”

-Dr Thomas Verghese, South West London St. George’s Mental Health NHS Trust
+Dr Thomas Verghese, South West London and St George’s Mental Health NHS Trust

 Body worn cameras in the NHS